-General Server Info Start Info Connections Options
+General Server I nfo Start Info Connections Options

-Host: 🔲 pubsj3 💽 🔀
+Host: 🔲 pubsi3 🔍 💌

 Ports

-ID 📥 Listening port S., Co
+ID 📥 Listening port S., Co.,,

 🕎 default 7009

 1

 Add Port Edit Port Delete Port

+Configuring the Application Object for the Script, Server Info Tab: Sample Configuration

 - 6. Select the Start Info tab. - a.
 Set the Working Directory to the location of the script, and enter the name of the script in the Command Line field.
 For example, for the SIP_SERVER_PRIMARY_VIP_UP Application object, enter the script name that enables the Virtual IP address (set_ip_up.sh).
-For the SIP_SERVER_PRIMARY_VIP_DOWN Application object, enter the script name that disables the Virtual IP address (set_ip_down.sh).

-- b.
-If you are configuring an Application object that disables the Virtual IP interface (SIP_SERVER_PRIMARY_VIP_DOWN and SIP_SERVER_BACKUP_VIP_DOWN), set the Timeout Startup value to 8. - 7.
+For the SIP_SERVER_PRIMARY_VIP_DOWN Application object, enter the script name that disables the Virtual IP address (set ip down.sh). - b.
+If you are configuring an Application object that disables the Virtual IP interface (SIP_SERVER_PRIMARY_VIP_DOWN and SIP_SERVER_BACKUP_VIP_DOWN), set the Timeout Startup value to 8. - 3.
 Repeat the steps in this procedure to create an Application object for each of the four scripts.